-There is widespread agreement on the importance of providing financial services to the poor, to enable them to invest in income generating activities and mitigate risks associated with economic activities and unanticipated shocks.
-However, rigorous evidence on the impact of formal financial services on the lives of low-income households is lacking.
+There is widespread agreement on the importance of providing financial services to the poor to enable them to invest in income generating activities and mitigate risks associated with economic activities and unanticipated shocks.
+However, there is a dearth of rigorous evidence on the impact of formal financial services on the lives of low-income households.
 This study undertakes an experimental evaluation of the impact of expansion of formal financial access through Kshetriya Grameen Financial Services (KGFS) operations in rural areas of Tamil Nadu, at both the household and village level.
 The KGFS model provides access to a broad range of products including (but not limited to) loans, savings, insurance and investment options to households using a customized wealth management approach focused on ensuring the suitability of products sold to each household’s unique financial situation.

-c) health outcomes by objectively measuring the levels of stress and anaemia in the body, and
+c) Health outcomes by objectively measuring the levels of stress and anaemia in the body

 d) Contraction/expansion of social networks both at the village and household level.